-Firstly, do not neglect your own direct distribution channel, i.e. your website.
+Firstly, do not neglect your direct distribution channel, i.e. your website.
 It is where you are free to build your brand and tell the world what your company is about in your own voice.
-It is also unwise to neglect your social media profiles because it's one of the more popular channels to engage with your audience.
+It is also unwise to neglect your social media profiles because it's an easy and free way to engage with your audience.

 However, it is also bad business practice to solely rely on one distribution channel.
-Tour and activity business owners should consider diversifiying the channels you use to market your products and it is worth the time and money.
+Tour and activity businesses should consider diversifying the channels used to market your products.

 Finally, investing in infrastructure that can help you manage multiple distribution channels seamlessly will also come in handy.
 It lets you cut down on admin work, gives your customers real-time availability and allows you to focus on delivering the best possible experience to your customers.